FerdinandBeaman/Phase4Project/README.md

 ## Overview

-This was a text classification task, to see if I could train models to identify the emotional qualities of text.
+This was a text classification task which sought to train models in order to identify the emotional qualities of text.
+Specifically, of tweets.

 I considered building a ternary instead of binary classifier (positive, neutral, and then also negative), but considering both the small size of the third class and my own time remaining in the program, I decided against it.